purarue/treesitter-context-empty-line-bug/README.md

-Empty line at the top of markdown file causes error.
+GEmpty line at the top of markdown file causes error.
 To reproduce:

 - `nvim --clean -u ./minimal.lua ./empty_space_broken.md` and scroll to the bottom